 At Total, around 13,000 people in some 50 countries help supply our customers with the energy they need through their commitment every day to oil and gas exploration and production.
 In 2018, our teams produced 2.8 million barrels of oil equivalent per day.

 We operate in all the main oil and gas production regions, from Asia to Africa, Russia, the Middle East, the United States and the North Sea.
 We leverage cutting-edge technologies for the complex oil and gas projects – onshore, offshore, conventional and unconventional – that we run all over the world.
-Our portfolio is balanced and diverse, with our expertise clearly demonstrated by the start-up of 14 major projects and the launch of more than ten new developments all over the world in 2017 and 2018.

 In addition, as part of our aim to prepare the future of energy, we are renewing our portfolio by developing our exploration strategy.
 Today, we have a solid, diversified portfolio of proven and probable reserves1 representing 20 years of reserve life at constant production levels.
 To steer exploration operations toward the most promising areas, we capitalize on 3D and 4D modeling technologies, for example, which help us assess the potential of reservoirs as accurately as possible and more effectively plan ahead for seismic risks.